Turbo Takeaways

 While losing your job can be a stressful event, severance pay may help you deal with your regular expenses for a few weeks or months.
-Many employers offer severance pay, so you don’t have to worry about your bills while you’re looking for a new job.
+Many employers offer severance to help former employees cover expenses while looking for a new job.

 What Is Severance Pay?

 Severance pay is a type of compensation that an employer will pay to employees when they’re terminated.
-While federal or state laws don’t mandate severance pay, it’s common for companies to offer it in layoffs.
+While federal or state laws don’t mandate severance pay, it’s common for companies to offer this benefit in the event of layoffs.

-The amount of pay you receive depends on factors such as your salary, industry norms, and length of employment.
+The amount of pay you receive after a lay-off depends on factors such as your salary, industry norms, and length of employment.

 Is Severance Pay Taxable?

-If you’ve recently been let go from your job, you may be wondering, “Is severance pay taxable?”
-The answer is yes.
-You’ll pay severance pay tax for the year you receive it, but how much will be withheld will depend on how it’s paid out.
+Yes, severance pay is taxable.
+You’ll owe taxes on severance pay for the year you receive it, but the amount withheld will depend on how it’s paid out.

 “Severance pay is like any other form of income,” says Teresa Dodson, founder of Greenbacks Consulting.
 “It's taxable.”